sblizard/crypto-lab/double-ratchet/README.md

 # Cryptography Messenger

 A secure end-to-end encrypted messaging client implementing the Double Ratchet algorithm, as used in Signal and WhatsApp.
-This project was developed as part of COMP 537: Cryptography Fall 2025 Programming Assignment 2.

 ## Features